 Make It Your Own

-- Rather use an air fryer?
-This salmon recipe can easily be cooked in an air fryer.
+- Air fry the salmon.
 Prepare as directed, preheat air fryer to 380 to 400°F, and place salmon on the grate in a single layer.
 You may have to do more than one batch if it doesn’t all fit.
 Air fry for 8 to 10 minutes or until done.
 Refer to my air fryer salmon for more detailed instructions.

-- If you’d like to make this salmon on a gas grill, read the FAQ section above for instructions.
+- Grill the salmon.
+If you’d like to make this salmon on a gas grill, read the FAQ section above for instructions.

-- Use your own BBQ rub, whether it’s homemade or commercially prepared.
-If you’d rather, try my all purpose seasoning.
+- Use your own BBQ rub.
+Either a homemade or commercially prepared rub will work.
+Try my salmon seasoning rub, or my all purpose seasoning.
 It doesn’t have the brown sugar but will season the salmon nicely.

 - For a variation, try orange glazed salmon.
 The cooking method is similar to this recipe and the orange glaze is phenomenal.